yy/dviz-course/w12-geo-2/lab.md

 ### Mapbox

 [Mapbox](https://www.mapbox.com) is a mapping platform.
 You can use it for developing mobile or web apps, or use it to create geo-visualizations.
-Create an account, create a project, and play with it.
-You can display maps in different styles, in different locations, and in different zoom levels.
-When you click "save", it saves the current view (style, location, zoom level) as the default for your app.
-For heatmaps, black map works well.
+To use it, you'll need to register for an account.

+Our main purpose is to use it as a [tile](https://wiki.openstreetmap.org/wiki/Tiles) provider.
+For this we need to have a map ID.
+This is only available in their "classic" editor.
+So once you have an account, you can click the "Classic"tab to go to that mode.

+Next click the "New Mapbox Editor project" to create a new project.
+In the editor, choose the "dark" style (this works well for heatmaps).
+Give it a name and save it.

-In "Project" tap, you can see your `map ID`.
-Copy the code in the `Embed` section somewhere, you can see the following code:
+Once saved, in the "Project" tap, you can see your `map ID`.
+We'll also need another thing: the `access token`.
+In the `Embed` box, you can see the following code:

     share.html?access_token=.....'></iframe>